guettli/second-central-list-effect/README.md

 What feels great is "starting from scratch".

-The system which you use for your central list does not matter much.
+The system which you use for your central system does not matter much.

 If you choose the shiny new tool: Now you loose one very important aspect.

-Now there are two central lists.
+Now there are two central systems.
 This is a contradiction.

 Now information is scattered and things get worse, although it feels good today.
 Employees need to look up in two systems: the old one and the new one.
 You think the old system won't be used anymore if the new system